Residential Price: $4,998 USD (+ supplemental fees)

 The advent of smart infrastructures, wearable devices and Internet of Things (IoT) has enabled platforms through which large volumes of data can be easily captured and transferred over networks with no or minimum interaction from humans.
 As data scientists and engineers we need to be able to tweak data to be amenable to various techniques and sciences such as Artificial Intelligence, Machine Learning, etc. In this course, we will try to learn basic ideas behind data science, machine learning, statistics and AI.
 We will work on methods and techniques that are essential in most data driven projects.

-Excursions at UCLA – include startups and other technology companies in Los Angeles.
+Excursions in Los Angeles – include startups and other technology companies in Los Angeles.

 Topics you'll explore